-Information exchanged with stakeholders reflects a proactive attitude, appropriate to keeping the Bank at the forefront of the efforts to build democratic governance and market economies in the region.
+- Information exchanged with stakeholders reflects a proactive attitude, appropriate to keeping the Bank at the forefront of the efforts to build democratic governance and market economies in the region. - In its continuous efforts to innovate, learn and search for new ideas, the Bank is willing to listen to the views of external stakeholders. - The Bank continues to emphasise its role as a partner in the transition of the countries of operations in association with all those able and willing to contribute to the process.